 If you want to bring active learning into your training culture, assign mentors to get your team up to speed.

 Building a Mentorship Process from Scratch

 Mentoring can take a number of forms depending on your team or company structure, but it must happen regularly and be actionable.

-Mentors should be able to point a finger at specific interactions and recent performance.
-Then they should use small-scale formats — 1-on-1 sessions, peer mentorship or real-time coaching — to give feedback and work on making tangible improvements.
+Mentors should be able to point to specific interactions and recent performance.
+Then they should use small-scale formats—1-on-1 sessions, peer mentorship or real-time coaching—to give feedback and work on making tangible improvements.

-Mentoring customer support agents in the early months allows them to quickly pick up knowledge and skills that they might miss if they’re were looking at a whiteboard, or reading a training manual.
+Mentoring customer support agents in the early months allows them to quickly pick up knowledge and skills that they might miss if they were looking at a whiteboard or reading a training manual.